Frequently Asked Questions

 What happens after the inspection?

-A panel of experts will review information collected during the inspection.
+A panel of experts form an advisory reference panel and review information collected during the inspection.

 The panel of experts typically includes: